 If you have an abnormal mammogram or Pap test, and your insurance doesn’t completely pay for additional tests, this program can help!

 Who can qualify?
-Women must be 40 years of age or older, meet certain income requirements and can be either insured or uninsured to be eligible for help.
+Women must be 40 years of age or older, meet specific income requirements and can be either insured or uninsured to be eligible for help.

 If you have insurance and you have a deductible that you must pay before receiving services, or your insurance doesn’t completely cover your follow-up care, our navigators can provide help in paying for these follow-up exams.

-Please contact us prior to receiving treatment so you can be screened and enrolled to ensure your treatment will be covered.
+Please contact us before receiving treatment so you can be screened and enrolled to ensure your treatment will be covered.